 Laser cutting of metal sheets using a gas laser

-Sheet metal laser cutting can be performed using laser technology in combination with high purity gas.
+Sheet metal cutting can be performed using laser technology in combination with high purity gas.
 Gas lasers are most often based on an electrically activated carbon dioxide gas mixture.
 Gas laser cutting is one of the most attractive solutions widely used in the metallurgical market and not only because, apart from metallic materials such as structural steel or stainless steel, it is also equally good at cutting non-metallic materials such as rubber or plexiglass.
 This technology is based on the use of a carbon dioxide gas mixture, nitrogen and helium.
 CO2 lasers are characterised by relatively high efficiency and very good quality of laser beam radiation, which is why they are currently the most frequently used lasers in the execution of engraving orders.
 The wavelength when using this type of laser for cutting sheet metal is 10.6 micrometres.
 Despite many advantages, laser cutting of sheet metal using CO2 is not the most efficient option at the moment, especially when compared to the fibre laser, which we will now turn to.

 Laser cutting of metal sheets with a fibre laser